freeCodeCamp/freeCodeCamp/docs/moderator-handbook.md

    These pull requests need to be pulled down from GitHub and tested on your local computer or GitPod to make sure the challenge tests can still be passed with the current solution, and the new code doesn't introduce any errors.

    Some contributors may try to add additional tests to cover pedantic corner-cases.
-We need to be careful not to make the challenge too complicated.
-These challenges and their tests should be as intuitive and straightforward as possible.
+We need to be careful to not make the challenge too complicated.
+These challenges and their tests should be as simple and intuitive as possible.
 Aside from the algorithm challenges and interview prep section, learners should be able to solve each challenge within about 2 minutes.

    You can close invalid pull requests and reply to them with these [reply templates](https://contribute.freecodecamp.org/#/moderator-handbook?id=closing-invalid-pull-requests).